simpleinjector/Documentation/source/lifetimes.rst

 	container.Register<IUserRepository, SqlUserRepository>(lifestyle);
 	container.Register<ICustomerRepository, SqlCustomerRepository>(lifestyle);

-.. __CustomLifestyles:
+.. _LifeStyle-CustomLifestyles:

 Developing a Custom Lifestyle
 =============================

 The lifestyles supplied by the framework should be sufficient for most scenarios, but in rare circumstances defining a custom lifestyle might be useful.
 This can be done by creating a class that inherits from `Lifestyle <https://simpleinjector.org/ReferenceLibrary/?topic=html/T_SimpleInjector_Lifestyle.htm>`_ and let it return `Custom Lifestyle <https://simpleinjector.org/ReferenceLibrary/?topic=html/T_SimpleInjector_Registration.htm>`_ instances.
-This however is a lot of work, and a shortcut is available in the form of the `Lifestyle.CreateCustom <https://simpleinjector.org/ReferenceLibrary/?topic=html/M_SimpleInjector_Lifestyle_CreateCustom.htm>`_.
+This however is a lot of work, and a shortcut is available in the form of the `Lifestyle.CreateCustom <https://simpleinjector.org/ReferenceLibrary/?topic=html/M_SimpleInjector_LifeStyle-CreateCustom.htm>`_.
 Please take a look at the example given on the *CreateCustom* documentation for more information.